mariorod98/ObsidianVault/🌱 Seedbox/Git.md

 ## Commiting changes to a repository
 ### Commands
 ``git add`` stages a change, taking a snapshot of the current state of files added.
 Any change that has been staged will become part of the next commit in the project's history.
+It will not add ignored files by default.

 ``git commit`` saves the current stage to the project history.